gicentre/elm-vegalite/docs/changeNotes.md

 ### TODO

-Add projection property expressions.

-Add projection fit and (conic) parallels.
+Do we need to add projection fit function?

 Add legend and axis config parameterisation expressions (can we use common Legend / Axis properties for direct setting and config setting?)